Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ## The Matching Game.

-This project is a simple matching game that consists of 6 pairs of cards to match.
+This project is a simple matching game that consists of 6 pairs of cards to match, including a timer and count clicker to track the players progress throughout the duration of their stay.

 ## UX